-Introduction 5 The new programme 8 The draft Council Resolution 11 Annexes 13 Timetable 14 Annex I - Details of individual actions 15 Achievement of equal treatment by strengthening individual rights 15 Implementation of existing Community Directives on equal treatment for men and women 15 Monitoring of the application of the Directives Legal redress in respect of equal treatment Revision of national and Community protective legislation 15 15 16 Preparation of additional provisions and extension to new sectors 17 Equal treatment in matters of social security Application of the principle of equal treatment to self-employed women and to women in agriculture, 17 particularly in family enterprises Taxation and the employment of women 18 18 Improvement in living and working conditions 19 Parental leave, leave for family reasons Protection of women during pregnancy or motherhood 19 20 Achievement of equal opportunities in practice, particularly by means of positive action programmes Development of positive action 20 20 Preparation for working life, initial and continuing training 21 Integration into working life (in particular with respect to new technologies) Vocational choices 21 22
+Pages Introduction 1 The economic and social context 3 Recent developments 5 The new programme 6 The draft Council Resolution I ANNEX I - DETAILS OF INDIVIDUAL ACTIONS A. THE ACHIEVEMENT OF EQUAL TREATMENT BY STRENGTHENING OF I NDIVIDUAL 1 Implementation of existing Community Directives on equatreatment for men and women 1 1.
+Monitoring of the application of the Directives 1 2.
+Legal redress in respect of equal treatment 2 Revision of national and Community protective legislation 3 Preparation of additional provisions and extension to new sectors · 4 4.
+Equal treatment in matters of social security 4 5.
+Application of the principle of equal treatment to self-employed women and to women in agriculture, particularly in family enterprises 5 6.
+Taxation and the employment of women 7 Improvement in living and working conditions 8 7.
+Parental leave, leave for family reasons 8 8.
+Protection of women during pregnancy or motherhood 9